verbalizeradiantly/comp-sci-projects/docker_stack/README.md

 A full Docker Compose setup for a home server running Jellyfin, Pi-hole, Home Assistant, Nextcloud, and more, with external access via reverse proxy.

 ## Setup
+1. Install Ubuntu
-1. Install Docker and Docker Compose.
+2. Install Docker and Docker Compose.
-2. Clone the directory and configure `.env` and secrets.
+3. Clone the directory and configure `.env` and secrets.
-3. Run `docker-compose up -d`.
+4. Run `docker-compose up -d`.

 ## Usage
 Your services will be available at the configured domain/subdomains.
 You can manage them via Dashy or port-based access.